bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 difference is not major) and the fact that `parser` is a third-party dependency that you need to add to your projects.

-To conclude this section I'd like to appeal to allow formatter tool maintainers to check out `parser` and consider giving it a shot.
+To conclude this section I'd like to appeal to fellow formatter tool maintainers to check out `parser` and consider giving it a shot.
 Initially I was very skeptical about it, but today I'm a true believer!

 ## General Approach